shay-te/core-lib/website/docs/core_lib_main.md

 sidebar_label: Core Lib Main
 ---

-This file is the single gateway to interact with the `Core-Lib` Generator.
-It has functions to handle the creation of `Core-Lib` Yaml, generation of `Core-Lib` and handling migrations using the command line.
+`core_lib_main` is the single gateway to interact with `Core-Lib` using the command line.
+It offers the following tools:

+- Creating `Core-Lib` YAML, taking user inputs for various configurations.
+- Generating `Core-Lib` from YAML will create a `Core-Lib` folder with your `Core-Lib` inside.
+- Run Migration, `Alembic` upgrade or downgrade for migrations.
+- List Migrations created until now.

 ## Create a new Core-Lib YAML file